Unique and Rugged Island in the Southern Part of Australia

 You might have heard that the world looks entirely different in the dark.
 This is absolutely true in Tasmania.
 You can take a night walk in several of the national parks, guided by rangers or departing from different lodges such as the one in Cradle Mountain NP.
 Most animals are not scared off by torchlights and are not shy, so you can see them clearly.
 It’s highly likely you’ll see kangaroos (in all sizes), possums and other marsupials such as the sugar gliders.
 You can also take a night walk in the popular Bonorong Wildlife Sanctuary in Brighton.

 The Tasmanian devil is unique in the world.
-This predator nearly died out due to a cancer, but seems to be slowly making its way back.
-Although he needs the help of man for that.
+This predator nearly died out due to cancer but seems to be slowly making its way back.
+However, he needs the help of man for that.
 The chances of you having this animal in the wild is minimal.
-But in Unzoo all the more, and you can learn how the animal is helped.
+But in Unzoo, you can learn how the animal is being helped.